DuyguKara/Artifical_Neural_Network_Project/README.md

 Model Phase 1:

 - USE selected video (download the video on your local disk) focusing on your –at least two- celebrities.
-(In Hackathon, we are going to provide a sample celebrity video for you)

 - Construct your Training DataSet (including your celebrity faces images)

 (The face images should be in variable size.
 For making easy, you should consider only two cases: Big face and small face)

-- Code the model (YOU ARE LIMITED with the MODELS learned in the Muhammet Erdem’s ANN Course) to learn Celebrities faces in two-variable size such as CelebrityA’s small face or big face.
+- Code the model to learn Celebrities faces in two-variable size such as CelebrityA’s small face or big face.

 - Write down the code classifying Celebrities’s big faces/small faces and non (at least 5 categories)